k-couzzo/pdsnd_github/README.md

 ### Date created
 This project was originally created on July 24th, 2023.
+Modifications to the project were completed August 6th, 2023.
 The Github repository was created on August 7th, 2023.

 ### Explore US Bikeshare Data
 Replace the Project Title